How to Use Insert Query in PostgreSQL

 Execute the SELECT query to check whether the data has been inserted into the selected table or not:

-The “SELECT *” command will fetch all the column’s data.
-On successful execution of the select command, you will get the following output:
+The “SELECT *” command will fetch all the column’s data, as shown in the following output:

 The output authenticates that the data has been inserted into the selected table.

-Example # 2: How to Insert Several Rows to a Table in PostgreSQL?
+How to Insert Several/Multiple Rows to a Table in PostgreSQL

 In this example, we will use the comma-separated syntax to insert multiple rows in the “team_info” table using the “INSERT” query: